-Lucky for you, the Comprehensive Wellness Center offers a residential drug and alcohol rehab program offering a supportive, caring, and safe environment.
+Lucky for you, the Comprehensive Wellness Center offers a residential drug and alcohol rehab programme in a supportive, caring, and safe environment.

-They offer individualized treatment plans from dual-diagnosis programs to alcohol detox, counselling, and behavioural therapy.
+They offer individualised treatment plans, from dual-diagnosis programmes to alcohol detox, counselling, and behavioural therapy.
 The supportive and experienced staff provides personal attention to the patients to ensure on-time FDA-approved medication.

-You can reap the following benefits of the rehab programme:
+You can reap the following benefits from the rehab programme:

 - Personalised treatment places